matthewpennell/eve-traders-handbook/readme.md

 ## Problems/Bugs?

-Report bugs on [this projects's GitHub Issues page](https://github.com/matthewpennell/eve-traders-handbook/issues), or via the in-game chat channel "EVE Traders Handbook".
+Report bugs on [this project's GitHub Issues page](https://github.com/matthewpennell/eve-traders-handbook/issues), or via the in-game chat channel "EVE Traders Handbook".

 If you enjoy using this software, please consider making an in-game ISK donation to [Shei Bushaava](https://gate.eveonline.com/Profile/Shei%20Bushaava).